On this page:

 The General Residential Zone is a three-storey zone with a maximum building height of 11 metres.

-The density or number of dwellings on a lot cannot be restricted in the Neighbourhood Residential Zone unless special neighbourhood character, heritage, environmental or landscape attributes, or other constraints and hazards exist.
+The density or number of dwellings on a lot cannot be restricted in the Neighbourhood Residential Zone unless environmental constraints or special characteristics exist.

 Applying the right residential zone